Advice following the procedure:

 - Pus and offensive smell

-Dr Newman sees his toenail surgery patients 2 to 5 days post surgery for their first dressing changes in the rooms.
+Dr Johnston sees his toenail surgery patients 7 days post-surgery for their first dressing change in his rooms.
 Further instructions will be given then.

 If you have had sedation for this procedure: